umutsevdi/dotfiles/README.md

 ## About

 This repository contains all the configuration files and scripts that I've been using on my device.
-I use <a href="https://getfedora.org/en/server/download/">Fedora 37 Server Edition</a>.
+I use []<a href="https://getfedora.org/en/server/download/">Fedora 41</a>.
 These are the base dotfiles that I start with when I set up a new environment.

 I'm using Fedora 37 on my personal computer.
 I use the <a href="https://github.com/i3/i3">i3 Window Manager</a>.